Liver Health

 Why

-Strongly recommended to stop.
-If you choose to drink, extremely limited (a few drinks per week at most).
+Strongly recommended to stop entirely.
+If you choose to drink, extremely limited and occasional only.

 NASH (inflammation + damage)